dwyl/mvp/BUILDIT.md

 In the same file, let us add a way to list all the timer changesets associated with a certain `item` id.
 We are returning changesets because of form validation.
-In case an error occurs, we want to provide feedback to the user.
+In case an error occurs, we want to provide feedback to the person.
 To do this, we use these changesets and add errors to them, which will later be displayed on the UI.
 Paste the following.